 We introduce a method for the intrinsic calibration of light line sensors.
 It is based on a collection of profiles, which are generated by randomly positioning a calibration target within the laser plane.
 The specific shape of the calibration target allows for erroneous tilts and rotations during profile generation.
 We show tools for the convenient generation of profiles and give statements about the achievable precision accuracy.

-Calibrations are an important part of imaging and machine vision.
-They are the basis for metrically correct measurements.
+Calibration are an important part of imaging and machine vision.
+It forms the basis for metrically correct measurements.
 In addition, suitable methods can be used to determine the relationship between several individual sensors.
 It is not always easy to keep track of one's own requirements.

 "But this can be easily seen" - Solution strategies for the selection of the ideal illumination